felixthoemmes/rddapp/README.md

 --------------------------------------------------
 Given input from the user about desired Type I error rate, and assumptions about the population, the package allows estimation of power for the following designs:
-- single assigment RDDs (both sharp and fuzzy) using both parametric and non-parametric estimation
+- single assignment RDDs (both sharp and fuzzy) using both parametric and non-parametric estimation
-- multiple-assigment RDDs (both sharp and fuzzy) using various parametric models
+- multiple-assignment RDDs (both sharp and fuzzy) using various parametric models

 Assumption checks
 --------------------------------------------------
 The package allows the user to perform a variety of assumption and sensitivity checks.
 - McCrary's sorting test on the assignment variable
-- Sensitivty to the chosen bandwidth in non-parametric estimation
+- Sensitivity to the chosen bandwidth in non-parametric estimation
 - Placebo tests to examine treatment effects at values away from the cut-off
 - Discontinuities in the treatment probability at cut-off
 - Discontinuities for baseline covariates